-So I’ve made these potatoes probably 6 times in the last 2 months (no joke) so it’s probably a recipe that needs to be shared, right?
-Oh my, oh my are this potatoes good!
+So I’ve made these mashed red potatoes probably 6 times in the last 2 months (no joke) so it’s probably a recipe that needs to be shared, right?
+Oh my, oh my are these garlic mashed red potatoes good!
 Good luck stopping at one serving.
 These will be a huge hit for any garlic lovers, and will definitely make it into the side dish rotation.

-These are really easy to make the thing that I wish could go faster is the time it takes to roast the garlic, but if you start the potatoes about halfway through the garlic roasting it won’t seem like it takes all that long.
+These garlic mashed red potatoes are really easy to make.
+The thing that I wish could go faster is the time it takes to roast the garlic, but if you start the potatoes about halfway through the garlic roasting, it won’t seem like it takes all that long.

 You can even roast them a day in advance then just rewarm them before adding to the potatoes (it will add a nice smell to your fridge :)).

-And if you are head over heels in love with garlic feel free to roast an extra head of garlic so you top your serving with a few extra cloves.
+And if you are head over heels in love with garlic, feel free to roast an extra head of garlic so you can top your serving with a few extra cloves.

 - Olive oil